pmensah28/pmensah28/README.md

 ## About Me

 My background is in Mathematics and Machine Learning with programming proficiency in Python, C and C++.
-I'm well-versed with libraries including pytorch, tensorflow, scikit-Learn, numpy, and scipy.
 I am dedicated to building a career that leverages my creativity to develop machine learning algorithms.
 </div>

 ## Contributions